aiman-al-masoud/deixiscript/src/transpile/README.md

 ASTs.
 Based on:

 - context (side effect vs non-side effect)
-- context (anaphora, cataphora, deixis)
+- context (anaphora, cataphora, deixis) SOLVED IN PREVIOUS STEP
 - ambiguity of the verb "to be" (variable declaration vs property assignment)
 - ambiguity of referring to individual thing or to concept.
 - ambiguity of universal quantifier, referring to concept or to all individuals.